sergioGyarab/world-quiz/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+This is a proprietary project.
+Contributions are accepted only with explicit permission from the copyright holder.

+If you'd like to contribute:
-1. Fork the repository
+1. Contact the project owner via [GitHub](https://github.com/sergioGyarab)
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+2. Request permission and discuss your proposed changes
-5. Open a Pull Request
+3. Upon approval, you may submit a Pull Request
+4. All contributions will remain property of the copyright holder

 ---

 ## 📄 License

+**Copyright © 2025 Sergio Gyarab.
+All Rights Reserved.**

+This software is proprietary and confidential.
+Unauthorized copying, distribution, modification, or use of this software, via any medium, is strictly prohibited without the express written permission of the copyright holder.

+For licensing inquiries or permission requests, please contact via [GitHub](https://github.com/sergioGyarab).

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for complete terms.

 ---